bneeland3/Group-6-Metagenomic-Pipeline/README.md

     -Run gene alignment tool

 # Requirements:
-  Please be sure that conda or mamba (faster) is already installed/updated to the latest version
+  Please be sure that conda or mamba (faster) is already installed/updated to the latest version.

 # Installation:
 1. Clone repository using